-In some cases, the gallstones remain in the common bile duct even after the surgery.
-This can block the flow of bile into the small intestine and result in nausea, vomiting, bloating or fever.
-Check with your doctor to stop this from getting worse.
+In some cases, gallbladder stones remain in the common bile duct even after the surgery.
+This can block the flow of bile into the small intestine and result in nausea, vomiting, bloating, or fever.
+Thus, check with your doctor to stop this from getting worse.

-The nearby organs may be injured when the instruments are inserted in the abdomen.
-Even the contact area is more Sometimes you may notice bruising around the wound.
+The nearby organs may be injured when the instruments are inserted into the abdomen.
+Even the contact area is more.
+In addition to this, sometimes you may notice bruising around the wound.
 If you experience unusual pain after the surgery, call the doctor right away.